-(c) After the monitoring process is completed, a report shall be written and sent to the private school, the county superintendent and the school's auditor.
+(c) After the monitoring process is completed, a report shall be written and sent to the approved private school for students with disabilities, the county superintendent and the school's auditor.

 (d) If the school receives a final report that indicates noncompliance, a corrective action plan shall be developed and submitted to the Department for approval.